dougwallace/Deprecate/README.md

 This script is meant to be used as a git pre-commit hook to warn developers of deprecated code before committing.

-### To test it out.
+### Try it out

-Create a new dir somewhere and initialize a git repo.
+1. Create a new dir somewhere and initialize a git repo.

-Add some files and directories for testing purposes.
+2. Add some files and directories for testing purposes.

-Create a file named ".deprecate" in the root of the repository.
+3. Create a file named ".deprecate" in the root of the repository.

-Add file names like so
+  - Add file names like so **"f: path/from/root/to/filename.exp"**

-**"f: path/from/root/to/filename.exp"**

-Add directories like so
+  - Add directories like so **"d: path/to/dir"**

-**"d: path/to/dir"**

 Copy the executable into your **.git/hooks** dir and rename it **"pre-commit"**